JakeStair/fire-white-podcast/README.md

   node index.js
   ```
   Follow the prompts to enter project details like title, description, license, and more.
+  This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.
   ## Contributing
   If you'd like to contribute to this project, please fork the repository and submit a pull request.
 For any major changes, please open an issue first to discuss what you'd like to change.
   ## Tests